-About the Weekend of Service
+About the Weekend of Service 2015

-The Weekend of Service is North Coast’s bi-annual effort to unleash compassion in the surrounding community in big and tangible ways.
+The Weekend of Service is North Coast’s bi-annual effort to unleash compassion in the surrounding community in big and tangible way.
 Projects include renovations at dozens of public schools and community centers, skilled repairs at homeless shelters and non-profit facilities, a gigantic garage sale outreach and a talent show to entertain seniors with dementia in assisted living.

 Here are some cool facts from the 2013 Weekend of Service:

-- We had 7,924 adults and 1,190 kids (age 14 & under) fill 9,114 spots at 101 sites (250 projects).
+We had 7,924 adults and 1,190 kids (age 14 under) fill 9,114 spots at 101 sites (250 projects).

-- We shredded 3,000 lbs. of material (1.5 tons).
-The enviromental savings from the paper recylcing are as follows: 26 trees, 570 gallons of oil, 5.5 cubic yards of landfill space, 6,000 kilwatts of energy, 10,500 gallons of water and 90 pounds of air polution.
+We shredded 3,000 lbs. of material (1.5 tons).
+The environmental savings from the paper recycling are as follows: 26 trees, 570 gallons of oil, 5.5 cubic yards of landfill space, 6,000 kilowatts of energy, 10,500 gallons of water and 90 pounds of air pollution.

 We collected and environmentally disposed of 14,991 pounds of eWaste.